-Playa Viva accepts up to 3 volunteers per month (more if couples who share room) as we are limited by the 3 rooms in the home (La Casa Blanca - The White House) we rent in town for volunteers to use as a "bunk house."
+Playa Viva accepts up to 3-6 volunteers at any one time as we are limited by the 3 rooms in the home with maximum of 2 per room.
+Volunteers are housed in the town of Juluchuca near Playa Viva in "La Casa Blanca" (The White House).
 Please keep in mind that this is an immersive volunteer experience that requires a long term commitment by each volunteer.
-We are not looking to provide a short bed and breakfast for free, but rather a have a commitment by each volunteer to engage with the local community and spend at least a month on site with us (shorter stays may be arranged for volunteer with highly skilled offerings coming for short term pre-specified projects - feel free to submit a proposal based on your specialized skills).
+We are not looking to provide a short bed and breakfast for free, but rather a have a commitment by each volunteer to engage with the local community and spend at least a month on site with us (shorter stays may be arranged for volunteer with highly skilled offerings coming for short term pre-specified projects).

-We primarily accept volunteers via personal recommendation from guests and Friends of Playa Viva as well as through WWOOF Mexico (the World Wide Organization of Organic Farms Mexico) and from educational programs dedicated to permaculture, sustainable development, hospitality, green building and sustainable design.
+We primarily accept volunteers via personal recommendation from guests and friends of Playa Viva as well as through WWOOF Mexico (World Wide Opportunities on Organic Farms or Willing Workers on Organic Farms) and from educational programs dedicated to permaculture, sustainable development, hospitality, green building and sustainable design.
 More information about WWOOF Mexico

 and more information about Playa Viva's listing on the site here

 We are honored to have volunteers interested in coming and lending their talents and time in exchange for room and board.
 Here are some answers to some of the FAQ's - Frequently Asked Questions about Volunteering at Playa Viva.